-Many companies host their systems and services in the cloud believing it’s more efficient to build and operate in at scale.
-And while this may be true, the primary concern from security teams is whether this building of applications and management of systems is being done with security in mind.
+Many companies host their systems and services in the cloud believing it’s more efficient to build and operate at scale.
+And while this may be true, the primary concern of security teams is whether this building of applications and management of systems is being done with security in mind.

 Common Cloud Security Mistakes